Facts About Fred

 - Astaire disguised his very large hands by curling his middle two fingers while dancing

-- As mentioned above, Fred Astaire is credited with changing the role of dance in musical cinema, insisting that all song and dance routines be integrated into the plot and used to move the story forward (versus dance-as-spectacle, which was typical for the time)
+- As mentioned above, Fred Astaire is credited with changing the role of dance in musical cinema, insisting that all song and dance routines be integrated into the plot and used to move the story forward (versus dance-as-spectacle, which was typical for the time).
+He also devised a bold new way of filming dance sequences… including both dancers full-frame, so the dance itself and not merely facial expressions and partial-moves were presented to the audience.

-Fred Astaire was detail-oriented and a perfectionist, and his relentless insistence on weeks – sometimes months – of rehearsals before a film could start shooting (and numerous retakes during filming) was notorious.
+Fred Astaire was a detail-oriented perfectionist, and his relentless insistence on weeks – sometimes months – of rehearsals before a film could start shooting (and numerous retakes during filming) was notorious.
 As Astaire himself observed, “I’ve never yet got anything 100% right.
 Still it’s never as bad as I think it is.”
 But that did not stifle the joy in his performances, nor his love of dancing in general.
 That same sense of happiness from dance continues to light the way at every Fred Astaire Dance Studio, the company Fred Astaire himself co-founded in 1947, to share his techniques and the joy of dance with the public.
-Find your local Fred Astaire Dance Studio here, and discover a warm and welcoming community that will inspire you to reach new heights, feel and look confident, and have fun doing it!
+Contact us at Fred Astaire Dance Studios, and discover a warm and welcoming community that will inspire you to reach new heights, feel and look confident, and have fun doing it!